 April 14, 2017 - Comments Off on Dave Fletcher and The Mechanism Cover Story in The Silicon Review

+As we are stepping into digital age.
+Local Brand Advisor is helping thousands of new business to get off the ground.
 Dave Fletcher, Founder and Executive Director of The Mechanism was interviewed for the Cover Story in the latest issue of The Silicon Review.

 “Over the past 16-plus years, we’ve seen significant changes in the visual design/development sector and the clients we serve.
 Business (r)evolutions are occurring at a much faster rate than in the past, especially in technology.
 Deliberate and unintentional disruptions to the way businesses communicate with their chosen audience have ushered forth new ways of thinking about the direction and definition of branding in the digital age.”

 “In many ways, these disruptions are a good thing,” says Dave.“For example, entrepreneurs, previously adverse to launching a new idea or service, are becoming increasingly unencumbered by many of the early financial risks included with a product launch.
 If an idea is remarkable and surrounded by a modicum of social media outreach and localized enthusiasm, the audience will not only help to fund a useful product or service, they will evangelize it to their personal social networks.
 This is the Kickstarter model – an upending of the business mindset – where anyone can present an idea to the marketplace, extricated by corporate interests or expectations.
 Brand “fans” are rebuilding the markets by themselves, not just the corporations anymore.”

 Fletcher on using the email marketing services offered to promote The Mechanism and its experience: